Prince George Melts Hearts After Cheering Like A Hooligan At A Soccer Game

 The Kensington Royal Instagram account even posted a clip of the young prince jumping up and down with excitement.

-It earned over 850,000 likes and more than 10,000 comments, almost all of whom claimed their hearts were melting over the overjoyed little boy.
+The post earned over 850,000 likes and more than 10,000 comments, almost all of whom claimed their hearts were melting over the overjoyed little boy.

 Unfortunately, the crowd around George might not have been feeling quite so happy.
 He was seated in the Norwich section, and at one point, Prince William even had to tell the little tyke to calm down, per The Sun.